HarvardMapCollection/tutorials-share/content/tutorials/ArcGIS Online/ArcGIS Imagery/index.md

 1. Make sure you have [created an ArcGIS Online account using your Harvard key](https://gis.harvard.edu/arcgis-online).

 2. [Request access](https://projects.iq.harvard.edu/cga-pin/request) to the ArcGIS Imagery tool.
 It is not free, but Harvard key holders have access.
-When picking the item to request choose the last item, `ArcGIS Image for ArcGIS Online`.
+When prompted with which option to request, select, `ArcGIS Image for ArcGIS Online`.

 3. You’ll get an email when it’s been completed.
 To inquire about the status of your request, you can contact Jeff Blossom at jblossom@cga.harvard.edu.